 with the support of:

-Trainees must have a degree of advanced studies in veterinary sciences and a minimum of 5 years of relevant professional working experience.
+Applicants must have an advanced degree in veterinary sciences and a minimum of 5 years of relevant professional work experience.

 |OIE Collaborating Centres|